 “If Joseph actually did possess the ability as the witnesses testified would he be judged guilty of glass looking?
 Yes.
 But wouldn't that also mean that he was innocent of deception and the reason the law was created?”
 (Just the Facts - The 1826 Trial (Hearing) of Joseph Smith, lightplanet.com)[xxxv]

 “…Joseph actually did possess the ability as the witnesses testified…”

 “…he was innocent of deception…”

-let’s consider what the witnesses said in court to see if this argument holds up under examination:
+let’s consider what the witnesses testified to in court to see if this argument holds up under examination:

 · Josiah Stowel said “…that he positively knew that the prisoner could tell, and professed the art of seeing those valuable treasures through the medium of said stone… that he had been in company with prisoner digging for gold and had the most implicit faith in prisoner's skill.”
 (1826 Trial, Tuttle account)

 · Stowell also said, “that the prisoner possessed all the power he claimed, and declared he could see things fifty feet below the surface of the earth…” (1826 Trial, Purple account)